Trademark Vs Copyright: When To Apply

 How long does copyright protection last?

-Work is given validity until lasting of the author's life, plus an additional 70 years after the author’s death.
-In the case of joint works the ownership lasts for 70 years after the last surviving Author’s death.
-For works made for hire, and for anonymous and bogus works (unless the author's identity is revealed in Copyright Office records), the duration of copyright will be 95 years from publication or 120 years from creation.
+A work is given validity till lasting of the author’s life, plus an additional 70 years following the author’s death.
+When considering joint works the ownership lasts for 70 years following the last surviving Author’s death.
+For works made for hire, and for the nameless and bogus works (except the author’s real identity is revealed in Copyright Office records), the extent of copyright will be 95 years from publication or 120 years from creation, whatsoever is shorter.
 If one applies for copyright through the Berne convention only 50 years will be granted.

 The Benefits of Copyrighting can be,

 - You are granted exclusive rights of the intellectual property you own.

-- Your Brand name is protected against others who willing to imitate your brand name.
+- Your Brand name is protected against others who willing imitate your brand name.